Melina412/doctor-appointments/README.md

 ## Features

+### Patients

+Doctor Appointments is a platform where patients can easily search for doctors and book appointments fast without having to go trough the touble of signing up or creating an account.
+Just open the app, search for doctor via name or specialty, check free appointments and book them.
+Leave your email for the doctor to respond to your appointment booking and that's it.
+After the appointment you'll have a review possibility to share your experience with future patients.

+### Doctors

+Doctors have to sign up for an account where they can fill in their data.
+Once the account is created, you'll have access to your personal dashboard to view and manage all your past and future appointments.
+You will be notified when patients request bookings and have the option to accept or decline them.

+### Email notice

+All mails are send to a mail trap inbox, so if you sign up you will not actually receive emails.
+Also the app is deployed with a free plan and will spin down with inactivity which means cron jobs will likely not run.

+## Technical Features / Status

+(more detailed description of tech features will follow once the app is done)

 [✅] doctors can register, login & logout
 <br/> [✅] doctors can create AND UPDATE their profile
 <br/> [✅] doctors can create AND UPDATE visiting hours